Random-field random surfaces: Introduction

 \subsubsection{Acknowledgements}

 We are indebted to David Huse for a discussion on the possible behavior of the integer-valued random-field Gaussian free field in dimensions $d\ge 3$, and to Michael Aizenman, Charles M. Newman, Thomas Spencer and Daniel L. Stein for encouragement and helpful conversations on the topics of this work.
+We are grateful to Florian Schweiger for clarifying to us the different choices of boundary conditions in the membrane model and for pointing out a mistake in a previous draft of Section~\ref{sec:discussion and open questions}.
+We thank two anonymous referees for useful and constructive comments which helped us improve the manuscript.
 We are also grateful to Antonio Auffinger, Wei-Kuo Chen, Izabella Stuhl and Yuri Suhov for the opportunity to present these results in online talks and for useful discussions.
 The research of the authors was supported in part by Israel Science Foundation grants 861/15 and 1971/19 and by the European Research Council starting grant 678520 (LocalOrder).